 2. It’s Very High Paying

-The national average of worker’s wages in America in 2019 is $47,060.
+The national average of worker’s wages in America in 2019 was $47,060.
 Jobs in computer science often start at double that.
 For example, the average salary for a software developer in 2018 was $105,590.

-The high demand, high pay, and a high amount of positions within the field of computer science make it a worthwhile degree to pursue.
+The high demand, high pay, and high amount of positions within the field of computer science make it a worthwhile degree to pursue.

 3. There are Tons of Career Paths